qutum/qutumc-csharp/README.md

 # qutumc-csharp

-Qutum compiler and interpreter running on .NET Core 3.1
+Qutum compiler and interpreter running on .Net 8